wcsmith/draft-quic-receive-ts/draft-smith-quic-receive-ts.md

-  All Timestamp Delta values are decoded by mulitplying the value in the field by 2 to the power of the receive_timestamps_exponent transport parameter received by the sender of the ACK_EXTENDED frame (see
+  All Timestamp Delta values are decoded by mulitplying the value in the field by 2 to the power of the receive_timestamps_exponent transport parameter received by the sender of the ACK frame (see {{negotiation}}):
-  {{negotiation}}):

 # Extension Negotiation {#negotiation}

 max_receive_timestamps_per_ack (0xff0a002 temporary value for draft use):

-: A variable-length integer indicating that the maximum number of receive timestamps the sending endpoint would like to receive in an ACK_EXTENDED frame.
+: A variable-length integer indicating that the maximum number of receive timestamps the sending endpoint would like to receive in an ACK frame.

-  The sending endpoint MUST sent this transport parameter if sends the extended_ack_features transport parameter with bit 1 set in its value.
-A peer that receives this transport parameter but not an extended_ack_features transport paramter with bit 1 set MUST ignore this transport parameter.

-  Each ACK_EXTENDED frame sent MUST NOT contain more than the specified maximum number of receive timestamps, but MAY contain fewer or none.
+  Each ACK frame sent MUST NOT contain more than the specified maximum number of receive timestamps.

 receive_timestamps_exponent (0xff0a003 temporary value for draft use):

-: A variable-length integer indicating the exponent to be used when encoding and decoding timestamp delta fields in ACK_EXTENDED frames sent by the peer (see {{ts-ranges}}).
+: A variable-length integer indicating the exponent to be used when encoding and decoding timestamp delta fields in ACK frames sent by the peer (see {{ts-ranges}}).
 If this value is absent, a default value of 0 is assumed (indicating microsecond precision).
 Values above 20 are invalid.

 ## Receive Timestamp Basis {#ts-basis}

-Endpoints which send ACK_EXTENDED frames must determine a value, receive_timestamp_basis, relative to which all receive timestamps for the session will be reported (see {{ts-ranges}}).
+Endpoints which negotiate the extension need to determine a value, receive_timestamp_basis, relative to which all receive timestamps for the session will be reported (see {{ts-ranges}}).